oschneid/HS2020-hugo-netlify-CMS-test/site/content/program/ccc-theme-2-communication.md

 ---
-title: 'CCC Theme 2: Using the Skin as a Medium of Communication'
+title: 'Cross-Cutting Challenge Theme 2: Using the Skin as a Medium of Communication'
-description: >-
-  Tactile communication systems such as Tadoma and braille demonstrate that language can be conveyed effectively through the skin.
-Over the years there have been a number of attempts to develop tactile vocabularies and displays for general use.
-This CCC will address a range of topics salient to this interdisciplinary area.
-weight: 3
 ---
 ## Cross-Cutting Challenge Theme 2: Using the Skin as a Medium of Communication